In 1980, Nancy volunteered in the N.H. Presidential Primary campaign for Senator Edward ("Ted") M. Kennedy

 Nancy and Hillary in New Hampshire, 2016

-This 2019 campaign season Nancy is supporting U.S. Senator Amy Klobuchar (Minnesota) in the New Hampshire Democratic presidential primary.
+During the 2019-20 N.H. primary campaign season, Nancy supported U.S. Senator Amy Klobuchar (Minnesota) in the New Hampshire Democratic presidential primary.
+Amy's excellent N.H. campaign pushed "snow woman" into the national spotlight where she continues to shine, especially for her efforts to secure voting rights and election security, and to demand accountability for the shame and danger of the Trump-inspired insurrection of January 6, 2021.
 Amy has bi-partisan success in legislative action at a time when most of Washington is gridlocked by partisan strife because of the tragedy of the 2016 presidential election.
 Amy is an attorney, a Mom, has a supportive husband, was a very successful prosecutor in Minnesota, and has great sense of humor.
 She has many good friends and keeps her feet on the ground.
 Amy is like the other women political leaders Nancy knows and admires.
-Senator Klobuchar comes from a state the Democrats need to win and she will snip the current president to pieces in any debate.
+Senator Klobuchar comes from a state the Democrats need to win.
 Did you see her during the Kavenaugh hearings?
 She showed him for the unqualified brute he was, all the while showing grace and class.
-Nancy can't wait to call Amy Klobuchar Madam President!
-Nancy can't wait for our country to once more shine its beacon of liberty and justice to the world.
-Nancy can't wait to be proud of our president and our country again.

 Nancy and Senator Amy Klobuchar in Manchester, New Hampshire, March, 2019